thiago-santos-it/xavier-xml/README.md

   <!--Some text & others-->
 ```

 > UTF-16 is not supported yet.
-PR's are welcome just check the file ../streams.rs
+Hard work PR's are welcome.